ShuuheiAlb/solar-supply-forecast/README.md

 ## Methodology

-Data is modelled under:
+These models are considered:

-1. Benchmark model: naive, 7-days-window average, Exponential Smoothing
+1. Benchmark model: naive, 7-day window average, Triple Exponential Smoothing

+2. Statistical models:

-2. SARIMAx with exogenous variables such as temperature and solar irrandiance.
-Also Croston's method.
+a.
+Seasonal Autoregressive Integrated Moving Average with exogenous variables (SARIMAx), i.e. temperature (averaged) and solar irradiance

-3. LightGBM with temporal features  (still on the way)
+b.
+Croston's method

+3. Machine learning models: LightGBM, XGBoost

+These models are not considered:

+1. LSTM.
+Its associated Python library `TensorFlow` ideally requires an additional CuDA GUI requirement which is currently unavailable in Author's device.

-Python library [Nixtla's StatsForecast](https://nixtlaverse.nixtla.io/statsforecast/) is borrowed for these functions.
+Python library [StatsForecast and MLForecast by Nixtla](https://nixtlaverse.nixtla.io/) is borrowed for these functions.

 The current cross validation implementation is a simple forward chain, with 30-day steps (i.e. monthly) for shorter series and 90-day steps (i.e. quarter yearly) for longer series.

 More ideas can be read at [the Jupyter's version here](https://nbviewer.org/github/ShuuheiAlb/solar-supply-forecast/blob/main/tmp/nb.ipynb).